Homodoxy is a traditional press that publishes literary and theological gay/queer/trans texts.

 Catalogue

-The press will publish the best new and old LGBTQ literary and theological writing in all forms.
-Its catalogue will feature new writing, a series of reprints, and a series of short books on a one topic.
+Its catalogue includes new writing, a series of reprints, and a series of short books on one topic.

 Books Reprinted in Contemporary Context (BRICC)

-- A bricc is foundational and projectile.
+- A BRICC is foundational and projectile.

 - Includes out-of-print books, collections of previously uncollected writings by important gay/queer voices, and translations, each with a new introduction by a contemporary writer or scholar.